 Stories We Tell is a film that will always be on any list I have to write because it is a film that has my heart.
 Canadian actress turned writer/director Sarah Polley tells the story of her family and their secrets through a series of interviews and re-enactments.
 It breaks my heart every time I watch it.

-By Dr Tanya Horeck
+By Prof Tanya Horeck

 Tanya is Course Leader for ARU's BA (Hons) Media and Communication.
 Find out more about this and other degree courses at one of our Open Days.